nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 | Subscriptions (some commenters' profile cards show this even though they don't have the Public subscriber badge, wtf yt?!?
 Check evidence folder) | `yt-spec-avatar-shape--avatar-size-medium`, `ytSharedSubscriptionViewModelChannelName` |

 > [!IMPORTANT]
-> Considering YouTube is constantly changing its DOM structure, CSS classes, the fact that there's no API solution, this add-on will probably never see the light of the day.
+> Considering YouTube is constantly changing its DOM structure, CSS classes, and the fact that there's no API solution, this add-on will probably never see the light of the day.